 Through classroom learning and in-water practice, the Lifesaving Society Assistant Instructor course prepares candidates to help instructors with swimming and lifesaving classes.
 Candidates are introduced to key principles of learning and teaching while they master basic progressions.
 The roles and responsibilities of instructors and their assistants are emphasized.

 Prerequisites: 14 years of age by the end of the course; Bronze Cross or higher certification (need not be current).
 Do you have the prerequisites to take this course?

-Evaluation & certification: Current Swim Instructor Trainers or Lifesaving Instructor Trainers evaluate and certify Assistant Instructor candidates.
-This checklist identifies the learning outcomes that you must achieve in order to be successful on the course.
+Instruction & certification: Current Swim Instructor Trainers or Lifesaving Instructor Trainers teach and certify candidates.
 The Lifesaving Society deems its certifications to be "current" for 24 months from the certification date.

 Candidate recognition: Certification card.